-The Group has chosen to hedge its interest rate risk exposure on the ACS2 loan facility by cap and swap transactions (refer Note 14).
-These are the only derivative financial instruments that the Group is involved in and are considered by the Directors to be a prudent means to manage risk associated with fluctuations in interest rates.
+The Group hedged its interest rate risk exposure on the ACS2 loan facility by cap and swap transactions (refer Note 15).
+These were the only derivative financial instruments that the Group was involved in and were considered by the Directors to be a prudent means to manage risk associated with fluctuations in interest rates.

-The derivative financial instruments do not qualify for hedge accounting.
-Derivatives are recognised initially at fair value, attributable transaction costs are recognised in the Statement of Comprehensive Income when incurred.
-Subsequent to initial recognition, derivatives are measured at fair value and changes are recognised immediately in the Statement of Comprehensive Income.
-The fair value of interest rate swaps and caps is based on lender quotes.
+The derivative financial instruments did not qualify for hedge accounting.
+Derivatives were recognised initially at fair value, attributable transaction costs were recognised in the Statement of Comprehensive Income when incurred.
+Subsequent to initial recognition, derivatives were measured at fair value and changes were recognised immediately in the Statement of Comprehensive Income.
+The fair value of interest rate swaps and caps was based on lender quotes.